Jainil09/Jainil09/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm an **Postgrad Student🎓 [@PDEU Gandhinagar](https://pdpu.ac.in/)** pursuing Data Science.
+I'm **Postgrad Student🎓 [@PDEU Gandhinagar](https://pdpu.ac.in/)** pursuing Data Science.
 I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.I like to explore new things, enhancing and expanding my knowledge each and every day!
 I like to play with data, execute analytical experiments, to create a positive impact across various domains and industries.
 Apart from that I am freelance graphic designer & interested in crypto & NFTs. <br/><br/>